HariharanJayavel/GCD-of-two-numbers/README.md

 4. Use for() and if() loop to find the GCD of the two numbers.

 ## Program:
-# Program to find the gcd of number usinf functions
+# Program to find the gcd of number using functions
 # Developed By: HARIHARAN J
 # RegisterNumber: 23011967
 ```